WeruHarrison/portfolio-projects/data cleaning spotify 2024 songs/README.md

 **Goal**

 The aim of this project is to clean the Spotify 2024 dataset.
-The input is a raw unclead Spotify data and the output is a tidy dataset.
+The input is a raw uncleaned Spotify data and the output is a tidy dataset.
 The source of the data is this [kaggle project.](https://www.kaggle.com/code/pranalibose/data-cleaning-and-eda-on-spotify-data)

 **Skills**